About the Stow Conservation Commission

 Education and Outreach

-The Conservation Commission also serves as a community education, research and education body.
+The Conservation Commission also serves as a community education organization.
 In recent years, the Commission has provided feedback on Assabet River management issues.
 The Commission is currently working on developing plans and materials with regard to invasive species management and examining the issue of deer management on town conservation land.
 We have a resource library of field guides and information on private land management in our office that residents are welcome to use.
-The Conservation Commission also advises other municipal officials and boards on conservation issues that
+The Conservation Commission also advises other municipal officials and boards on conservation issues that relate to their